-Ginny has studied both large and small animal healing modalities.
-She has been motivated by the work of Dr. Bruce Lipton, Dr. Carolyn Myss, Dr. Bradley Nelson, Dr. Joyce Hawkes, Michael Tamura, Jim Masterson, Jack Meagher, Dr. Jay Komarek, Dr. Geary Whiting, Carolyn Resnick, Tom and Bill Dorrance, Ariana Strozzi, and the advocacy work of Margrit Coates which has led her to focus on equine specific training including: Equine Shiatsu Massage, Equine Acupressure, Equine Pain and Stress Point Release, Equine Craniosacral Therapy and Healing Touch for Animals® .
-To fine tune her animal communication skills, Ginny has studied with internationally recognized Lydia Hiby and The Gurney Institute as well as many other industry professionals.
+Ginny has studied both large and small animal healing procedures.
+She was motivated by the work of Dr. Bruce Lipton, Dr. Carolyn Myss, Dr. Bradley Nelson, Michael Tamura, Jim Masterson, Jack Meagher, Dr. Jay Komarek, Dr. Geary Whiting, Carolyn Resnick, Tom and Bill Dorrance and the advocacy work of Margrit Coates.
+All of these influences led her to focus on specific equine training methods such as: Equine Shiatsu Massage, Equine Acupressure, Equine Pain and Stress Point Release, Equine Craniosacral Therapy and Healing Touch for Animals® .
+To fine tune her animal communication skills Ginny studied with the internationally respected Lydia Hiby and Carol Gurney, founder of The Gurney Institute-- as well as many other industry professionals.
 Ginny is also an Approved HeartMath® Add Heart ® Facilitator and she adds heart to every interaction be it human or animal.

-Currently, one of her passions is to speak out publicly against the over prescription of opioids and narcotic medication when alternative healing modalities exist to address chronic pain.
-She is very active in lobbying at the state and federal level regarding the opioid crisis in an effort to legitimize not only the field of chiropractic medicine, but other alternative healing modalities that can limit the use of unnecessary prescription drugs in our country.
+Currently, one of her passions is to speak out publicly against the over prescription of opioids and narcotic medication, especially when alternative healing methods could be used to address pain issues.
+She is very active in lobbying at the state and federal level in regard to the opioid crisis.
+Her goal is to legitimize not only the field of chiropractic medicine, but to promote other healing alternatives that can limit the use of unnecessary prescription drugs in our country.

 Here are some comments from long time associates of Ginny: